EricThomson/ctdai/docs/week2.md

 - The core concept of RAG: retrieving information from an external data store and injecting it into the model’s prompt to generate better answers.
 This works, but has limitations.
 - The limitations of naïve RAG include the retrieval step’s inability to handle synonyms, lack of scalability with larger datasets, and absence of filtering or ranking by relevance.

-### Tier 2: Basic Semantic RAG
+### Step 2: Basic Semantic RAG
-Address Tier 1 limitations by introducing:
+Address the limitations of the minimal RAG implementation by introducing:
 - Document chunking (e.g., with `RecursiveCharacterTextSplitter`)
 - Embedding chunks using OpenAI or Hugging Face models
 - Storing and querying chunks in a vector store (e.g., FAISS)